When You Reach Out… And It Doesn’t Land -

 there is something vulnerable about having to ask.
 Though I have tried a few times with a few friends.

-It’s remembering the one who is now alone when the plan is being made.
+It is to remember the one who is now alone when the plans are being made.

-When I don’t receive that invitation, my mind can quickly create a story.
+When I don’t receive that invitation, my mind quickly creates a un-serving story.

-That story hurts more than the absence itself.
+That story hurts me more than the absence itself.

 Pause.